Movement for the Independence of Sicily (2004)

 The Movement for the Independence of Sicily (Movimento per l'Indipendenza della Sicilia, MIS) was a separatist cultural movement with the goal of obtaining the independence of Sicily from Italy.
-It had its roots in the Movement for the Independence of Sicily, which was founded by Andrea Finocchiaro Aprile in 1943.
+The organization was re-established in 2004 and identifies itself with the historical Movement for the Independence of Sicily founded by Andrea Finocchiaro Aprile in 1943.

 MIS survived for a long time as a pressure group under the direction of Francesco Mazza Fasanaro.